ndhunju/Android-FolderPicker/README.md

 - Light weight
 - Doesn't need any layout file.
 View is created dynamically
 - Data returned using convention used by Android.
+- Can be customized to match the theme
 - Requires Android v11+ to work.

 #Usage